 What is tautomerism?

-• This is the phenomenon in which a hydrogen atom’s movement and a double bond’s shifting takes place.
+- Tautomerism is a phenomenon in which a hydrogen atom’s movement and a double bond’s shifting take place.

-• A chemical phenomenon in which a single chemical molecule exists in two or more interconvertible forms with different placements of a proton and double bond.
-These various structures are known as tautomers and such process is known as tautomerism in chemistry.
+- A chemical phenomenon in which a single chemical molecule exists in two or more interconvertible forms with different placements of a proton and double bond.
+These various structures are known as tautomers, and such processes are known as tautomerism in chemistry.
 Interconversion between these structures is often quick and occurs in a dynamic equilibrium condition.

 Examples: